2coconi/Challenge-2/README.md

 ## Installation Guide

-In this section, you should include detailed installation notes containing code blocks and screenshots.
 You can install Fire from the Python Package Index (PyPI) by using the pip command: pip install fire